mpedramfar/Lean-game-maker/USAGE.md

   ...
 end
 ```
-You can use Markdown in the comments.
+You can use Markdown in comments and hints.
 It will be compiled with [showdown](http://demo.showdownjs.com/).
 Theorems and examples are similar to lemmas.
 The only difference is that examples are shown with full solution in the webpage, but lemmas and theorems should be solved by the player.
 Note that only the first lemma or theorem that appears in any level is playable.
 Every theorem, lemma or example will be added to the side bar in the following levels.